mdn/content/files/en-us/web/javascript/reference/statements/try...catch/index.md

 no exception is thrown in the `try`-block, the `catch`-block is skipped.

-The `finally`-block will always execute before control flow exits the `try...catch...finally` construct.
+The `finally` block will always execute before control flow exits the `try...catch...finally` construct.
 It always executes, regardless of whether an exception was thrown or caught.

 You can nest one or more `try` statements.
 If an inner `try` statement does not have a `catch`-block, the enclosing `try`